GuillemGarciaSabate/Espotifai/README.md

 ![intro1](https://cloud.githubusercontent.com/assets/10881908/8023929/7f4981a0-0d21-11e5-9b14-6c75406dcf2f.png)

 I only got one play list, named English.
-On the play list tab, there are listed all the songs from all your play lists, on the Songs tab there are all the songs stored by the server, and on PartyList, it's the shared play list.
+On the favorites tab, there are listed all the songs from all your play lists, on the Songs tab there are all the songs stored by the server, and on PartyList, it's the shared play list.